When you start to learn about trading, how do you check that your system is profitable or not?

 So, let’s find out how to use this method and improve your trading in the stock market.

 - Benefits of paper trading

 What is paper trading?

-Paper trading is simulated trading method that helps beginners in stock market to learn and practice trading without putting your own money at risk.
+Paper trading is a simulated trading method that helps beginners in the stock market to learn and practice trading without putting their own money at risk.

-The reason it is called as paper trading is because it is done on paper.
-And you don’t even need a trading account for same.
+The reason it is called paper trading is that it is done on paper.
+And you don’t even need a trading account for the same.

 Actually, before we had the benefit of stock simulators to help in testing, this was the only method.

 What you do when paper trading is that you look at real-time market data and decide about your trades.

 You note down on a paper (trading journal) about the trade you took, with stop loss and target (if that is there in your trading system).

 And when you close your trade or exit your position, you note down that too.